 2. Promotions and professional development

 Promoting from within shows employees that there are advancement opportunities at the company.
-Discussing their career goals during regular feedback sessions and providing access to professional development opportunities and coaching can improve not only productivity but also loyalty.
+Regularly discussing their career goals with them and providing access to professional development opportunities and coaching can improve not only productivity but also loyalty.

 3. Competitive pay and perks